 If you have created 10 or more notes in the last week, an item asking you to back up your phone will be added to the list.

-In case of emergency, the app will call your designated emergency number and send a message to your allies alerting them of your situation and asking them also to call the police on your behalf.
-The message includes your date’s physical description and street address.
+In case of emergency, the app can call your designated emergency number and send a message to your allies alerting them of your situation and asking them also to call the police on your behalf.
+The message includes your suitor’s physical description and street address.

-To add an emergency number, tap the large pink button and enter the emergency number for your country – for example, 911.
+To add an emergency number, tap the large pink button and enter the emergency number in your country – for example, 911.

-You can also get a friend to call you if you feel uncomfortable, to help you leave immediately without arousing suspicion.
+If you feel uncomfortable on a date, you can also get a friend to call you to help you leave immediately without arousing suspicion.
 Tap ‘Get Friend to Call’ and select the ally from the list.

 To set it up for the first time, tap the lock icon and choose the app for the secret exit.
-The next time you tap the lock icon, the app will quickly pull up the other app.
-When you return to DateShield, you will be repositioned back on the screen where you left off.
+The next time you tap the lock icon, you will be switched immediately to the other app.
+When you return to DateShield, you will be redirected back to the screen where you left off.

-Under Settings, you can set up or change the ‘Secret Exit’ app, the emergency phone number, and your allies.
-And you can toggle the switch next to the option ‘App active’ to turn the reminders off.
+In Settings, you can set up or change the ‘Secret Exit’ app, the emergency phone number, and your allies.
+Toggle the switch next to the option ‘App active’ to turn the reminders on or off.

-Visit the ‘Resources’ menu for more information on the app, and dating safety advice.
+Visit the ‘Resources’ menu for more information on the app, dating safety advice, and further reading.